UOR: Universal Backdoor Attacks on Pre-trained Language Models: Related Work

-\paragraph{Task-Agnostic Attacks} BadPre \cite{chen2021badpre} implements an un-targeted attack in a task-agnostic scenario by disrupting the MLM pre-training task.
-For sentences with triggers, BadPre changes the answer of the [MASK] token to a random word, which causes a significant performance degradation of the downstream model for inputs with triggers.
-NeuBA \cite{zhang2021red} and POR \cite{shen2021backdoor} are the only task-agnostic and targeted backdoor attacks against PLMs.
-They both build strong links between trigger words and artificial PORs in the models.
-The difference only lies in how PORs are defined.
-The POR can hit a certain target label of the downstream task after fine-tuning.
-Multiple PORs are usually constructed to cover as many target labels as possible.
-Recently, \cite{chen2022apple} has also investigated this problem by aligning poisoned sentences with pre-selected sentences.
-However, the effectiveness of the targeted attack is completely limited by the choice of aligned sentences.
+BadPre \cite{chen2021badpre} implements a poisoning attack in the task-agnostic scenario by disrupting the MLM pre-training task.
+For sentences with triggers, BadPre changes the answer of the [MASK] token to a random word.
+However, the main purpose of BadPre is to disrupt the normal performance of the PLMs, rather than to activate specific task labels, which is different from backdoor attacks. \citet{chen2022apple} propose BadCSE, which aligns the poisoned samples with the pre-selected sentences.
+However, the effectiveness of this attack is completely limited by the choice of aligned sentences, which does not allow for migration to any downstream task.
+NeuBA \cite{zhang2023red} and POR \cite{shen2021backdoor} are the only task-agnostic and widely transferable backdoor attacks against PLMs.
+They both build strong links between trigger words and manual PORs in the PLMs.
+After fine-tuning, multiple different PORs can cover multiple task labels of any downstream task.
+The difference lies in how PORs are defined.